RyanGreenup/draftsmith_flask/README.md

 ## 📜 License

-Draftsmith is open-source software licensed under the MIT license.
-See the [LICENSE](LICENSE) file for more details.
+Draftsmith is open-source software licensed under the GPL license.

 ## 🙏 Acknowledgements

-A big thank you to all our contributors and the open-source community for making Draftsmith possible.
+A big thank you to all the open source projects that went into making this, including Postgres, Go, Flask, Tailwind and DaisyUI, Flask and the open-source community for making Draftsmith possible.

 ---